Understanding 127.0.0.1:62893 Code, How To Fix it in 2024?

 What is The “Disconnected from the Target VM, Address: 127.0.0.1:62893” Error?

-This pop-up message indicates the debugger’s inefficiency to connect to the target machine at the specified port.
+This pop-up message indicates the debugger’s inefficiency in connecting to the target machine at the specified port.
+Additionally, users may encounter a Netflix error code if similar connectivity issues arise while attempting to stream content due to network misconfigurations.

 How To Resolve “Disconnected From The Target VM, Address: 127.0.0.1:62893” Error?